 Nearly any marketing activity can be automated.
 This wide-ranging functionality gives marketers the time and resources to move beyond repetitive tasks and focus on data analysis and decision-making.
 Automation also enables capabilities like drip marketing.

 To enjoy the benefits of marketing automation, you’ll want to add it to every aspect of your marketing strategy, not just email campaigns or CRM.
 That’s where automation software comes in handy.
-Brevo (formerly Sendinblue) offers a complete toolbox that helps you to automate your marketing campaigns from Facebook ad management to lead nurturing.
+Brevo offers a complete toolbox that helps you to automate your marketing campaigns from Facebook ad management to lead nurturing.

 16 Can’t-Miss Marketing Automation Benefits